Tips for Selecting and Storing Fresh Herbs in Your Kitchen

 Freezing herbs is an excellent way to preserve their freshness for an extended period, although the texture may change.
 Here's how to freeze fresh herbs:

-Wash and Dry: Start by washing the herbs thoroughly and patting them dry with a clean kitchen towel or paper towels.
+Wash and Dry: Start by washing the herbs thoroughly and patting them dry with a clean kitchen towel or paper towel.

 Chop or Leave Whole: You can choose to freeze the herbs whole or chop them into smaller pieces.
 Chopped herbs are more convenient for adding to dishes later.